A Look at the Life and Times of L. Frank Baum

 We know quite a bit about Baum from his work at the newspaper and through correspondences throughout his life.
 He was a creative but complicated force (as were most of the people from his era due to inept racial attitudes).
 Baum was born Lyman Frank Baum on May 15, 1856, in Chittenango, New York.
 As mentioned in a previous post, this was a time of change in America (or at least it would be soon enough) as the turn of the century loomed.
+Baum started his writing career in Aberdeen, South Dakota, as an editor of the Aberdeen Saturday Pioneer.

-โ€œThe newspaper is both the reason for, and the product of, the only period in Baumโ€™s life when his energies were channeled solely into the creation of nonfiction materials for a general adult reading audienceโ€
+โ€œThe newspaper is both the reason for, and the product of, the only period in Baumโ€™s life when his energies were channeled solely into the creation of nonfiction materials for a general adult reading audienceโ€ (Koupal)

-This quote makes perfect sense because Baum would spend most of his life writing fictional childrenโ€™s literature in the wonderful world of Oz.
+Baum would spend most of his life writing fictional childrenโ€™s literature in the wonderful world of Oz.
 Before heading down the road of literary immortality, however, Baum attempted many other professions, including โ€œeditor and printer of an amateur magazine, Rose Lawn Home Journal โ€ฆ reporter for the New York World; printer for New Era โ€ฆ manager of a string of vaudeville houses in New York and Pennsylvania, author, writer, composer, and director of Irish musical comedies and melodies โ€ฆโ€ and a whole lot more (Sale).

 โ€œI think a lot of the things that he did were trying to see what was popular and trying for himself to profit from that,โ€ said creator of the documentary American Oz. โ€œโ€ฆ I think that comes through all the different things that he did, including in Chicago when he started the magazine about window dressing show windowsโ€ (Rockett).